golang/dep/FAQ.md

     Remove it from `ignored` and try again.

 ## Why is `dep` ignoring the version specified in the manifest?
-Only direct dependencies can be managed with a `depenencies` entry in the manifest.
+Only direct dependencies can be managed with a `dependencies` entry in the manifest.
 Use an `overrides` entry for transitive dependencies.

 >  Constraints: